 But I digress.

 RIGHT.
 So, it’s only recently that I’ve realized that I have this “only-child guilt.”
-It’s weird and I don’t totally understand it and so, naturally, I feel compelled to write about it.
+It’s weird and I don’t totally understand it and so, naturally, I felt compelled to write about it.
 Perhaps someone reading this will be like, YES, I GET IT!
-ME TOO! *raises fingers and feet and eyebrows*
+ME TOO!

 A writer can only hope.